syncfusion-content/blazor-docs/blazor/common/adding-script-references.md

     </head>
     ```

-* PDF Viewer and Document Editor component scripts are not available in `syncfusion-blazor.min.js` file.
-If You use the PDF viewer or document editor component refer the below script reference in your application end.
+* If you are using the PDF viewer or Document Editor component, refer the below script reference in your application end.

     ```html
     <head>